Surinder Singh Route

 Graham Norton went on to say that he will likely take dual citizenship if only to make navigating passport control queues easier after Brexit!
 He is an Irish national after all and he clearly realises the value of remaining an EU citizen if only to avoid the ‘Non- EU nationals’ queue at the airport!!

 Thousands of people have come to Ireland to exercise their EU treaty rights and have submitted applications to bring their family members to Ireland with them.
 Thousands of other people who have not yet come to Ireland have also made applications on the basis of their intention to exercise their EU rights to come to Ireland and to bring their family members with them.

 There is currently a very large backlog in relation to those applications and the State is dealing with those applications at a snail’s pace.

 However eventually the state must deal with those applications and if your application is not in, then it cannot be dealt with.

 Our advice to you is that the sooner your application is made, the sooner you can increase your chances of Brexit-proofing your future!

 IMPORTANT NOTE ON APPLICATIONS

-Sinnott Solicitors will only accept genuine applications.
+Sinnott Solicitors Dublin and Cork will only accept genuine applications.
 We are not interested in dealing with any applicant that provides false or misleading documentation as part of an application.
 We are only interested in genuine applicants.
 We are not interested in working with any agency or immigration entity that wishes to partner with an Irish solicitors firm in order to process such applications.
 We will work with reputable established UK-based immigration solicitors who are familiar with the process and who provide a reputable legal service to their clients.
 We will also act for any genuine individuals who wish to engage the services of an Irish immigration solicitor firm to make their application.